valeriaoshiro/adopt-me/README.md

 - To run the code in dev: `npm run dev`
 - To run prettier in dev: `npm run format`
 - To run eslink in dev: `npm run lint`
+- To build and deploy to GitHub Pages: `npm run build` then `npm run deploy`
 - Project is using Parcel bundler